ans-coe/terraform-modules/azure/linux-webapp/README.md

 ## Usage

-This Terraform configuration will create a Linux web app using a container for its runtime.
+This Terraform configuration will create a Linux web app.
 It is able to utilize a subnet optionally and enables the usage of identities.

 Once deployed, management is expected to be through another medium, so changes to the application stack will be ignored.